Tresjs/.github/GOVERNANCE.md

 Certain project decisions (like governance changes and membership nominations) require a vote.
 Below are the changes that require a vote, and the rules that govern that vote.

 The project Steward may initiate a vote for any unlisted project decision.
-[General Rules](#general-voting-rules) will apply, along with any addition rules provided at the steward's discretion.
+[General Rules](#general-voting-rules) will apply, along with any additional rules provided at the steward's discretion.
 If this unlisted project decision is expected to be repeated in the future, voting rules should be agreed on and then added to this document.

 ### General Voting Rules

 - Members may abstain from any vote.
 - Members who do not vote within 5 days will automatically abstain.
-- Stewards may reduce the 5 day automatic abstain for urgent decisions.
+- Stewards may reduce the 5-day automatic abstain for urgent decisions.
 - Stewards reserve the right to veto approval with a publicly disclosed reason.

 ## Voting: Maintainer (L2) Nomination

 This process kicks off once a valid nomination has been made.
-See ["Maintainer - Nomination Process"](#nomination-process) above for more details on nomination.
+See ["Maintainer - Nomination Process"](#nomination-process) above for more details on the nomination.

 **Who can vote:** All Maintainers (L2 and above).

 1. A vote thread should be created in Discord #maintainers channel (the private channel for all maintainers).
 2. A vote thread can be created by any Maintainer, Core member, or the Steward.
 3. Once a vote thread is created, existing Maintainers can discuss the nomination in private.
-4. The normal 5 day voting & discussion window begins with the thread creation.
+4. The normal 5-day voting & discussion window begins with the thread creation.
 5. Voting can be done in the thread (visible to other voters) or in a private DM to the project Steward.
 6. Once the vote is complete, the thread is deleted.
 7. The vote must receive an overwhelming majority (70%+) to pass.